-CLASS GROOMS WHEELS WT/WIDTH FOUR-IN-HAND Horse, Pony 2 behind OR UNICORN Small Pony, VSE 4 PAIR Horse, Pony, Small Pony, VSE 1 behind No minimum TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 2 - 4 weight or width SINGLE Horse, Pony Small Pony, VSE Athlete Option or Organizer Required 2 or 4
+CLASS GROOMS CLASS WHEELS WT/WIDTH

+FOUR-IN-HAND Horse, Pony 2 behind

+OR UNICORN Small Pony, VSE 4 No minimum

+PAIR Horse, Pony, Small Pony, VSE 1 behind

+TANDEM Horse, Pony, Small Pony, VSE 1 behind or beside 2 - 4 weight or width

+SINGLE Horse, Pony, Small Pony, VSE Athlete Option or Organizer Required 2 or 4

-- a.
-At ADS-recognized events, see Art.
+- At ADS-recognized events, see Art.
 CD-937.1.1 and Art.
 CD-943.2.14 for all single equine turnouts. - b.
 At ADS-recognized events, there are no required track widths.
 (See Appendix CD-E. Quick Reference Guide for CDEs).
-Exceptions: - (1) Entries in classes offering Advanced Dressage tests and Cones specifications (except for VSE and Small pony turnouts) must follow all vehicle requirements under FEI CAI 2 rules. - (2) See Art.
+Exceptions: - (1) Entries in classes offering Advanced Dressage tests and Cones specifications (except for VSE and Small pony turnouts) must follow all vehicle requirements under 937.3. - (2) See Art.
 CD-973.1 and Art.
-CD-974.1 for events where the Organizer has opted to use standard Cones settings and has published the specifications in the ADS Omnibus. - 3.1 The same Carriage must be used for Dressage and Cones for CAI2 and above.
+CD-974.1 for events where the Organizer has opted to use standard Cones settings and has published the specifications in the ADS Omnibus. - 3.1 The same carriage must be used for Dressage and Cones for all ADS Combined Driving Competitions. - 3.2 Artificial extensions to increase the measured width of a Carriage are not permitted in Cones. - 3.3 All carriages must be measured as soon as the Athlete has left the competition arena.
+At ADSrecognized events, measuring after the competition is not required.